 Definition and Purpose

 The Kruskal-Wallis Test compares the medians of two or more independent groups to determine whether there is a statistically significant difference in the central tendency of the groups.
-In other words, the test determines whether the differences between group medians are significant enough to reject the null hypothesis that the medians are equal.
+In other words, it determines whether the differences between group medians are significant enough to reject the null hypothesis that the medians are equal.

 To perform the Kruskal-Wallis Test, we must have at least three independent groups.
 Each group must have a sample size greater than 5, and the groups must have different participants.